Intro to Protein

 suggesting ways to develop better energy functions, better ways

-to treat conformational entropies in polymers, and faster conformational
+to treat conformational entropies in polymers, and faster

 search strategies for computer prediction algorithms.